dovetail-genomics/capture/docs/source/fastq_to_bam.rst

    samtools index NSC_rep1_PT.bam

-The above steps resulted in multiple intermediate files, to simplify the process and avoid intermediate files, you can pipe the steps.
+The above steps result in multiple intermediate files.
+To simplify the process and avoid intermediate files, you can pipe the steps.

 The `*PT.bam` (PT stands for pair tools) is a key bam file that will be used for :ref:`library QC <LQ>`, generating :ref:`contact maps <GCM>` and more.
 Additional processing of the bam file will be required for :ref:`interaction calling <INT>`.